chen0040/java-glm/README.md

 The line "glm.fit(..)" performs the GLM training.

-## Step 3: Use the trained glm to perform regression on data
+## Step 3: Use the trained regression model to predict on new data

 To run the trained glm against the test data, load the testing data into another data frame: